IIIF/website/source/event/2020/boston/index.md

 ### Call for Sponsors

-To be a sponsor at the 2020 IIIF Conference, please contact <admin@iiif.io>.
-Additional sponsorship information will be made available when ready.
+We are offering sponsorship for the 2020 IIIF conference and the benefits and costs can be seen on the [sponsorship page][sponsors].
+If you are interested in becoming a sponsor please contact <admin@iiif.io>.

 {% include boston-images.html %}